Altria (MO)

 Altria Trailing 12-Month EPS (Non-GAAP)

-In Q3, Altria reported adjusted EPS of $1.45, up from $1.40 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Altria’s full-year EPS of $5.43 to grow 2%.
+In Q4, Altria reported adjusted EPS of $1.30, in line with the same quarter last year.
+This print slightly missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Altria’s full-year EPS of $5.42 to grow 2.7%.

 9. Cash Is King